 The CCRC will operate using a collaborative approach to decision making and will strive to reach unanimous support on recommendations.
 However, if unanimous support is not achieved on a specific issue the meeting transcript will reflect the full range of perspectives held by the majority as well as the minority.

 During each Title 24 Code Adoption Cycle there are several opportunities for public comment on proposed code amendments.
-These opportunities include Pre-cycle Activities of the BSC/DSA, the BSC Code Advisory Committee (CAC) meeting; the 45-Day Public Comment Period; and the BSC Meeting scheduled for review and approval of proposed code amendments.
+These opportunities include Pre-cycle Activities of the BSC/DSA/HCD, the BSC Code Advisory Committee (CAC) meeting; the 45-Day Public Comment Period; and the BSC Meeting scheduled for review and approval of proposed code amendments.

 Once the proposed regulations advance to pre-cycle activities, a stakeholder who participated on the CCRC may comment in support or opposition to any proposed code amendment during the several opportunities for public comment.
-If a comment is made, the CCRC member agrees to indicate as part of the comment that they speak as an individual or as a representative of a specific constituency group, but not as a representative of the CCRC So that BSC/DSA may address all public comments with the appropriate level of diligence and research, BSC/DSA encourages all comments be submitted no later than the 45-Day Public Comment Period.
+If a comment is made, the CCRC member agrees to indicate as part of the comment that they speak as an individual or as a representative of a specific constituency group, but not as a representative of the CCRC So that BSC/DSA/HCD may address all public comments with the appropriate level of diligence and research, BSC/DSA/HCD encourages all comments be submitted no later than the 45-Day Public Comment Period.

 Communications

 An email list containing the contact information of all CCRC members will be established to ensure all members receive information in a timely manner.
 The email list is to be used, only for CCRC workgroup communications.
-It will not be shared with anyone outside the CCRC and BSC/DSA.
+It will not be shared with anyone outside the CCRC and BSC/DSA/HCD.

 If a CCRC member wishes to share information with the remainder of the CCRC, they should send that information to Eric Driever, DSA HQ Principal Architect, or upload to DSAbox upon acknowledging that it pertains to CCRC issues and discussions.